logo

 Group naminglink | top

-Group names must be unique in defined path.
-They are store in ordered dictionary, to do wrap by their convert functions.
-You can named them in route definition how you can, and they can't be named same in handler parameters, but they must be only in the same ordering.
-Be careful to named parameters in handler with some python keyword, like class for example.
-If you can, you can use python "varargs" syntax to get any count of parameters in your handler function.
+Group names must be unique in the defined path.
+They are stored in an ordered dictionary and wrapped by their convert functions.
+You can name them in the route definition as you wish; they do not need to match the parameter names in the handler, but they must maintain the same ordering.
+Be careful not to name parameters in the handler with a Python keyword, like class for example.
+If you prefer, you can use Python's "varargs" syntax to receive any number of parameters in your handler function.

 @app.route('/test/<variable0>/<variable1>/<variable2>')